 My first week I made sure that all the Chromebooks were plugged in, but I didn’t check the power strip.
 It had been flipped off.
 Everything was plugged in, but that little light button on the power bar was off.
 I came the next morning and had this awesome lesson, but all the computers were dead.

 The simple use of technology in the classroom is something that has to be implemented on day one.
 If your students haven’t used technology in the classroom before, you’ll have to teach them even simple things like how to turn on the computer and open the internet.
 The first thing I like to teach my students is how to communicate with me digitally, giving them clear instructions on the best way to contact me.
 I also like to teach them where to find answers, trying to help them be more self-sufficient.
 These are things we practice.

-Establishing routines in a blended classroom is crucial.
+As Brianne and Trent remind us, establishing routines in a blended classroom is crucial.
 Helping students understand when and how to move around the classroom, how to access an LMS or other online programs, how to log in and out, where and how to store hardware, how to communicate civilly and respectfully, and how to turn in assignments is essential to creating a usable blend.
 In addition, making plans for how to manage off task behavior can prepare you for situations that are sure to arise.